olmerrr/find-location/README.md

 # find-location

-This app helps you find your location using your IP address/domain
+This app helps you find your location using your IP address